Masalale/alu-higher_level_programming/python-classes/README.md

 # Python - Classes

-This repository contains Python scripts demonstrating Object-Oriented Programming concepts.
+This repository contains my work with Python classes and OOP concepts.

+## What's in here?

+I've created a series of Python scripts that build on each other to demonstrate object-oriented programming principles.
+Each file adds new functionality to a Square class.

-## Files Description
+## Files

-* `0-square.py` - Defines an empty Square class
+* `0-square.py` - Super simple empty class (starting point)
-* `1-square.py` - Implements Square class with private size attribute
+* `1-square.py` - Basic Square with private size attribute
-* `2-square.py` - Extends Square class with input validation
+* `2-square.py` - Added validation to make sure size is valid
-* `3-square.py` - Adds area() method to calculate square area
+* `3-square.py` - Added an area() method - now it does something useful!
-* `4-square.py` - Implements getter and setter for size
+* `4-square.py` - Getter/setter for size attribute (encapsulation)
-* `5-square.py` - Adds my_print() method to display the square
+* `5-square.py` - Added visual representation with my_print()
-* `6-square.py` - Adds position attribute to control display
+* `6-square.py` - Position attribute to control where the square appears